Couch-bit/Numerical-Integration/README.txt

 	- arctanh;
 	- arccoth;
 	- sqrt;
-	- logNUMBER (NUMBER - any numerical value greater tha.
+	- logNUMBER (NUMBER - any numerical value, will fail to evaluate if it's non-positive or equal to 1.
 - can consist of numbers;
 - can consits of constants:
 	- e;